turingschool/backend-curriculum-site/module1/lessons/enumerables_i.md

 ## Warm Up

 * What is **iteration** and when do we use it?
-* In your notebook, write the code to that you would use to print each of the letters in this array: `dynasty_1 = ["K", "e", "n", "n", "e", "d", "y"]`.
+* In your notebook, write the code to that you would use to print each of the letters in this array:
+    `bounce_letters = ["K", "a", "n", "g", "a", "r", "o", "o"]`.
-* In your notebook, write the code that you would use to create a new array with capitalized versions of the following names.: `names = ['jack', 'bobby', 'teddy']`
+* In your notebook, write the code that you would use to create a new array with capitalized versions of the following names:
+    `names = ['megan', 'mike', 'ian']`

 ## Intro